ErichHeinemann/ESP32-Audio-Tests-ML/ESP32Core0_TEST_I2C_ssd1306_ADS11115_MIDI_PCF8574/readme.md

 Final statement:
 This code is not for a final product, its purpose is only for testing the capabilities with I2C on Core 0 on ESP32.

+Userguide:
+While playing with an Akai MPC 2k5 I have learned that the Pads could be used as a Menu and I mostly don´t use the Rotary Encoder of it.
+I tried to make the UI mostly usable without Rotary Encoders.
+I use 2 Function-Buttons, F1 to select the Tracks or Instruments, F2 as the Global Function to get access to other menus.
+Potentially, I could create 16 Menus which could be accessed using F2 and one of the 16 Step-Buttons.
+The userguide is in the folder "/docs/".

 How are the WAV-Files stored?
 I used LittleFS which is a AddOn for ESP32. create a folder "data" inside the project-folder Create a new folder "0" inside /data for the first 12 WAV-Files for the first Set